kaihendry/dabase.com/content/blog/private-subnets.md

 To add a DNS firewall, you need a [private hosted zone.](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-dns-firewall.html)

+## No need to access the public internet

+When your application doesn't need access to the Internet, you might argue it should be in a private subnet.
+However it is far easier to provision a lambda public subnet without any (API gateway) input events.
+Lambdas in a private subnet would need to be explicitly onboarded for every service, which impedes innovation.

+There is no real benefit to provision even a lambda that "doesn't use the Internet" on a private subnet.
+AWS event controls are capable!

 ## Latency

-A private subnet with VPC endpoints should be lower latency, though this is not proved.
+A private subnet with VPC endpoints should be lower latency, though might be only relevant when downloading / uploading large files.

 ## Private links